brunos3d/Discord-Assistant/README.md

 # Discord-Assistant

+### Installing the project

+Just clone or download the project, open your favorite Command Prompt and enter the command below:

+	npm i

+### Creating our BOT

 You will need to have / create an application in Discord, the process is very fast (*I was impressed by the ease of integration of the tool myself*).

 1. To create the application between [this link] (https://discordapp.com/developers/applications/).